victorKatemana/Ebola-Data-Engineering-Pipeline/README.md

    - Confirmed / Probable / Suspected Cases
    - Death counts
 8. Link to the current built visuals: https://lookerstudio.google.com/reporting/06628264-c2e5-4292-a637-988be724a5dd/page/q49EF
+9. You can also download the visuals from LookerStudioVisuals folder
 ---

 ## 🐳 Alternative: Run with Docker Only